 ioMosaic knows that appropriately designed and documented relief systems not only avoid citations, but make good business sense by saving both money and time.

-Our professionals assist you by providing properly designed pressure relief systems that save your operating equipment in the event of an emergency, avoiding both capital spending to replace damaged equipment and costly downtime.
+We apply proven methodologies enhanced through decades of experience working with refineries and chemical plants.
+Our professionals deliver properly designed pressure relief systems that save your operating equipment in the event of an emergency, avoiding both capital spending to replace damaged equipment and costly downtime.

-SuperChems can perform sizing calculations, account for header and flare stack hydraulics, and calculate the radiation effects due to flaring.
+SuperChems™ can perform sizing calculations, account for header and flare stack hydraulics, and calculate the radiation effects due to flaring.